goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 ## WE ACCEPT CUSTOMIZED BLOCKCHAIN AND MINING POOL CODING ASSIGNMENTS, INDEPENNDENT CONTRACTORS AND FREELANCERS

 #### This initiative operates independently and is not associated with any third-party platforms including Upwork, Freelancer.com, LinkedIn, Fiverr, Stackoverflow, Reddit or comparable services.
+Initial consultation and technical discussion regarding the Yiimp project are provided free of cost.

 Install and Build Mining Pool for Any Cryptocurrency Altcoins and Algorithms on Yiimp (Multi Coins/Algo Mining Pool Software)